marvelousNinja/let-us-hear-you/README.md

 # Let Us Hear You

 ## Introduction
-In this exercise we will create a customer feedback processing application using Node.js and several IBM Bluemix services:
+In this labwork we will create a customer feedback application using Node.js and several IBM Bluemix services:

  * OpenWhisk
  * Cloudant